MuchemiMigwi/MuchemiMigwi/README.md

 - 👋 Hi, I’m @MuchemiMigwi
-- I'm a Caregiver working in Washngton US.
+- I'm a Caregiver working in Washington US.
 - 👀 I’m interested in become your next Software Engineer
 - 🌱 I’m currently learning JavaScript and Java
 - 💞️ I’m looking to collaborate on impactful projects.